-A Holistic Science
+Ayurveda 101, a Holistic Science

-Ayurveda is a holistic science, meaning that, rather than focusing solely on the physical symptoms of a disease, it also examines the mental, emotional and spiritual factors that affect wellbeing.
 When working with an Ayurvedic doctor or practitioner, a treatment plan will always begin with an effort to balance the five senses, an approach espoused by the Vedic sages.
 Deepak Chopra explains,

 “…the sages of India understood what quantum physicists are just beginning to recognize: we are all part of an infinite field of intelligence that orchestrates all of the activities in the universe.
 With every breath, we exchange our personal energy with the energy of the universe, and we are constantly taking in impressions via the five sense organs—the ears, skin, eyes, tongue, and nose”.

 Everything we bring into our body, be it food, information, music, color and/or aromas, they all contribute to either balance (health) or imbalance (disease).

 When we begin to tune into the fact that our senses and the world surrounding us inform our well-being, it is easy to see how important daily routines and awareness are for balanced health.

 The 20 Attributes of All Matter